dmbarbour/wikilon/docs/Runtime.md

 List and composition cells might be a special case for mutable objects.
 We cannot update such objects in place because we lack header bits to track uniqueness, and we lack generational write barriers.
 But copies also need attention, since they might reference unique objects.
 We may need to wrap copied lists with a header.
 I might convert a large list into a shared array upon copy.

-### Arrays
+### Arrays or Binaries

-Arrays are the most important mutable objects.
+Arrays would be the most important mutable objects.
 Given effective acceleration of arrays, we can model many low level algorithms, mostly excepting those that require multi-threaded access to the same array.

-I've considered support for 'array buffers' - arrays with some extra space to push/pop data - but I've decided they're better modeled explicitly at the language layer so they have a more robust structure across composition or serialization.
-Developers could simply fill an array with `0` or `~` or `[]` values then modify it in place.

-Array slices are an interesting option, too, enabling lightweight sharing of array data.

-To work with large arrays, we might convert from a list or create an array of zero number values or `[]` or similar to get started.
+It's tempting to support efficient logical composition and push/pop on arrays.
+But working implicitly with large logical arrays seems problematic if we later serialize or read the program, e.g. for stowage or debugging.
+It may be better to optimize for small array fragments then encourage developers to explicitly model finger-tree ropes for larger objects.
+Similarly, ring buffers, push/pop stacks, etc. may be explicitly modeled using indexes into structures with linear mutable arrays.

 ## Persistence and Resources